lijoraju/llm-inference-profiler/README.md

 ---

-## 📌 Future Work
+## Future Work
 - Add PDF ingestion interface
-- Extend to other subjects (Science, English, etc.)
+- Extend to other subjects
-- Integrate with a frontend chatbot (Gradio or Telegram)
+- Integrate with a frontend
-- Enable multilingual answers using translation APIs
+- Enable multilingual answers

+## License

+MIT License.
+See [LICENSE](LICENSE) for details.